BapllStar/Batch-YouTube-Downloader/README.md

 6. Save the file with a `.txt` extension.

 ### Commenting
 ```plaintext
 ##Headlines will show up in the console, when the program is running
 #Comments and epty lines will be completely ignored
 ```

 ### Basic Download
 Literally just insert the links line separated.
-That's it...
+That's it... <br />
 Tutorial on how to get free V-Bucks below:
 ```plaintext
 https://www.youtube.com/watch?v=dQw4w9WgXcQ